Benedetta Carlini: Supernatural events

-On March 21, 1619, Paolo Ricordati summoned Benedetta and told her: "Today is the day of St. Benedict, your saint's day, go in ecstasy at your pleasure, I give you permission."
+On 21 March 1619, Ricordati summoned Carlini and told her: "Today is the day of St. Benedict, your saint's day, go in ecstasy at your pleasure, I give you permission."
 It was an experiment to examine if her visions would come on command.
-That evening, during compline, Benedetta fell into a trance.
-Then at night, Benedetta experienced a new miracle that she had never had before.
-She saw Christ looking like a handsome young man with long hair and a long red robe.
-He was accompanied by St. Catherine of Siena and other figures.
+That evening, during compline, Benedetta fell into a trance more powerful than the last, where an apparition claiming to be Jesus was the centre of it.